youtube/static-constraint-decoding/README.md

 # STATIC: An Accelerator-Native Framework for Constrained Decoding

 This repository provides the official implementation of the **STATIC (Sparse Transition-Accelerated Trie Index for Constrained decoding)** framework.
-STATIC is a high-performance method for enforcing lexical constraints during autoregressive decoding from large language models, designed for maximum efficiency on modern hardware accelerators like GPUs and TPUs.
+STATIC is a high-performance method for enforcing outputs to stay within a prespecified set during autoregressive decoding from large language models, designed for maximum efficiency on modern hardware accelerators like GPUs and TPUs.

 This implementation includes:
 - Core algorithms for both JAX/TPU and PyTorch/GPU settings.
-- Comprehensive benchmarks against standard baselines (Trie-based, Hash-based, and PPV).
+- Comprehensive benchmarks against standard baselines (Naive Trie-based, Hashmap-based, and PPV).
 - A full suite of unit tests for correctness and validity.

 ## Key Features